 huge errors vs the real sky or his own lunisolar tables.

 (Shcheglov notes the differential error of under an hour,

-and D.Rawlins.
-This is a very recent Pb paper in the most eminent of
+a very recent Pb paper in the most eminent

-the world's history of science journals.
-Forty years after R.Newton's
+of the world's History of science journals.
+Thus, forty years after R.Newton's

 cultwide-enraging Crime of Claudius Ptolemy, we can discern